 Alice’s injuries slowed her adventures.
 Marge’s injuries slowed her adventures.

-But there was one more similarity; the most important one.
-When Miss Rumphius was small and told her grandfather her dreams of traveling the world and living by the sea, he cautioned her to not forget the most important task.
+But there was one more similarity; the most important similarity of all.
+When Miss Rumphius was small and shared with her grandfather the dreams she had of traveling the world and living by the sea, he cautioned her to not forget the most important task.
 “You must do something to make the world more beautiful,” he told her.
-And so she did.
+And never forgetting his advice, she did.

 Miss Rumphius planted flowers, beautiful lupine flowers.
 My gramma planted love, beautiful healing love.

-I don’t live by the sea and my grandfather was born in Massachusetts.
-I have no burning desire to travel to distant lands and the only bone I’ve broken has been my pinky toe.
+I don’t live by the sea, and my grandfather was born in Massachusetts.
+There’s no burning desire in me to travel to distant lands, and the only bone I’ve broken has been my pinky toe.
 But if I can be like Gramma in only one way, just one, then I would very much like it to be our love of lupines.
 Our love of love.
 And spreading it into as many cracks, crevices, and dark places as I can manage has somehow become one of the few things that truly matters.

 Even When It’s Not

-In retrospect, Instagram has been our test.
-Before Jordan and I started our pages we discussed how we’d manage this.
-How we had to behave in order to receive the much sought-after nod of approval.
-Could we find a way to be positive and encouraging, open and supportive, loving and authentic, honest and calm in this land of social media?
+In retrospect, Instagram was my first test.
+Before Jordan and I even started our pages, we discussed how we’d manage them.
+How we had to behave in order to receive the guru’s much sought-after nod of approval.
+Could we find a way to be positive and encouraging, open and supportive, loving and authentic, honest and calm all while living in the land of social media?
 Especially when we anticipated that not everyone would be so kind in return?
 I won’t lie, we had our doubts (we’re both fully aware of our shortcomings), but there was only one way to find out.

-And yes, some days it was hard.
-Both Jordan and I tend to have fire in us, fire that doesn’t like to be talked down to.
-Doesn’t like to be criticized.
-Doesn’t like to be taken advantage of.
-Doesn’t like unasked for advice.
-But we intentionally curbed all of that destructive ego fire and made the conscious choice to spread kindness instead of judgement.
-Kindness instead of anger.
-Kindness instead of blame.
-Kindness instead of indifference.
-We made sure to check in on people when they disappeared.
-We offered encouragement.
-And support.
+And yes, some days it was incredibly hard.
+Like I-need-to-walk-away-and-take-a-deep-breath-so-I-don’t-murder-someone hard Both Jordan and I tend to have fire in us that doesn’t like to be talked down to.
+Fire that doesn’t like to be criticized or taken advantage of, and it most especially doesn’t like unasked for advice.
+But we intentionally curbed all of that destructive ego fire and made the conscious choice to give kindness instead of judgment, anger, blame, or indifference.
+We made sure to check in on people when they disappeared, and we constantly offered encouragement and support.
 We started returning unkindness with kindness.
-Started saying I love you.
-And meaning it.
+Started saying I love you and meaning it.

 It’s Better To Be Kind Than To Be Right

 I read this quote years ago, and it’s never left me: It’s better to be kind than to be right.
 To say that this is an enormous challenge for me is an understatement; I do love being right.
-But when I think of God’s eyes on me I get the feeling that She doesn’t care at all about how many verbal battles I win, but that she is keeping very close tally on how many times I give love.
+But when I think of God’s eyes on me, I get the feeling that She doesn’t care at all about how many verbal battles I win, but only on how many times I give love.
 Seventy times seven, and love thy neighbor as thyself.
 They all boil down to essentially the same thing, don’t they?
 It’s always about the love and kindness.
+And not only when someone loves you back, but also when someone slaps your cheek (or even both of them) too.

 And just like those lupines, the kindness spread.
 So many times Jord and I would look at each other in amazement.
-What’s happening? we’d whisper, eyes wide.
-The more love we gave, the more love we got, until the both of us realized the enormity of this lesson.
+What’s happening? we’d whisper to each other.
+Because the more love we gave, the more love we got, until the both of us realized the enormity of our lesson.
 Kindness somehow has the power to shape things like our anger never could.
 Somehow, it was even shaping us.
 And instead of always having to force the kindness in those less-than-kind-moments, it started to become more and more natural.
-Honestly, it was something of a small miracle.
+Honestly, it was nothing short of a small miracle.

-I’m sure that in her ninety years, Gramma managed to displease someone.
+I’m sure that in her ninety years, Gramma managed to displease someone, probably many someones.
 She wasn’t perfect; none of us are.
 But the legacy she left, the one she’s most remembered for, is her open heart and her willingness to share it.
 There’s a saying that while you cry when you enter the world, live your life in such a way that others cry when you leave.
 Gramma managed that simply by spreading her lupines of love.

 A Colorful Sea of Lupines